Doberm4n/POELevelingGuide/GuideText/src/Act_10.md

 ◦ (obtain The Staff of Purity)
 13. Town (complete "Death and Rebirth")
 14. The Ravaged Square (talk to Innocence)
-15. The Control Blocks (defeat Vilenta)
+15. The Control Blocks
+16. Arena (defeat Vilenta)
 15. The Canals
 16. The Feeding Trough (defeat Kitava)
 17. Town: